Close

 The upwardly mobile include another familiar force; Uber has created its own initiative, Uber Elevate, which aspires to run an air taxi service ferrying 4-5 passengers at a time between the suburbs and city centres.
 Uber’s ambitious timetable is for roll-out – most likely in Dallas and Los Angeles initially – by 2023, but questions remain over the maturity of technologies for commercial operation.

 Looking at other applications, thrill-seekers are no longer limited to jet skis and quadbikes.
-Smaller eVTOL aircraft – such as the Kittyhawk Aero Flyer, Opener Blackfly, Lift HEXA and Hoversurf S3 Hoverbike – due to their size, can already fly in the US without any regulation.
+Smaller eVTOL aircraft – such as the Kittyhawk Aero Flyer, Pivotal Helix, Lift HEXA and Hoversurf S3 Hoverbike – due to their size, can already fly in the US without any regulation.
 While not suited for the role of air taxis, they are useful technological test beds, as well as recreational vehicles for the wealthy and are becomingly increasingly available for experience days.

 Looking to the long term, a series of studies by respected consultants – including Roland Berger, McKinsey, Porsche Consulting and Deloitte – believe that eVTOLs could become as commonplace as the car.
 However, there are still some major aerial roadblocks.